 Related provisions for REC 4.1.3

-The risk assessment will guide the FSA's supervisory focus.
-It is important, therefore, that there is good dialogue between the FSA and the recognised body.
-The FSA expects to review its risk assessment with the staff of the UK recognised body to ensure factual accuracy and a shared understanding of the key issues, and may discuss the results of the risk assessment with key individuals of the UK recognised body.
-If appropriate, the FSA may send a detailed letter to the body's
+The risk assessment will guide the FCA's1 supervisory focus.
+It is important, therefore, that there is good dialogue between the FCA1 and the recognised body.
+The FCA1 expects to review its risk assessment with the staff of the UK recognised body to ensure factual accuracy and a shared understanding of the key issues, and may discuss the results of the risk assessment with members of the management body2 of the UK recognised body.
+If appropriate, the FCA1 may send a detailed letter